nazimur-rahiman/sparkle-dental/site/content/services/_index.md

       It's essential to consult a dentist or a healthcare professional for a proper diagnosis if you notice any unusual changes or persistent symptoms in your mouth.
 Timely intervention can help identify any underlying issues and ensure appropriate treatment.
     imageUrl: img/mouth_ulcer.jpg
-  - heading: Inlays & Onlays
+  - heading: 𝐈𝐍𝐋𝐀𝐘𝐒 𝐀𝐍𝐃 𝐎𝐍𝐋𝐀𝐘𝐒 - 𝐑𝐄𝐒𝐓𝐎𝐑𝐈𝐍𝐆 𝐒𝐌𝐈𝐋𝐄𝐒, 𝐏𝐑𝐄𝐒𝐄𝐑𝐕𝐈𝐍𝐆 𝐒𝐓𝐑𝐄𝐍𝐆𝐓𝐇
-    text: >-2
+    text: >+2
-       Inlays are restorations from porcelain or composite resin material matching the color of the tooth, and provide almost invisible dental restoration while repairing the chewing surface.
+       Inlays and onlays are advanced restorations that match the color of tooth and preserve thetooth structure.
 Dental inlays are generally more durable than regular fillings.

-      An onlay is a method used to repair a tooth that has more extensive damage affecting a greater surface of the tooth
+      Procedure

+      1. Tooth Preparation: The affected tooth is prepared by removing any decay or damaged areas.
+The dentist will carefully shape the tooth to create space for the inlay or onlay.
+This step may involve the use of local anesthesia to ensure the patient's comfort.

+      2. Impressions: An impression of the prepared tooth is taken to create a custom-fit inlay or onlay.
+This impression is sent to a dental laboratory where the restoration will be fabricated.

+      3. Temporary Restoration: In some cases, a temporary restoration may be placed on the prepared tooth to protect it while the final inlay or onlay is being created.

+      4. Placement of the Final Restoration: Once the custom inlay or onlay is ready, the temporary restoration, if used, is removed, and the permanent restoration is carefully placed and bonded to the tooth using dental cement.
+The dentist will ensure that the fit is precise and that the restoration seamlessly blends with the surrounding teeth.

     imageUrl: img/dental-check-up-3845713.jpg
   - heading: Social Committments - giving back to society
     text: >